-Mr. Ogborn informed the Board that if the Plant Facility Levy passed, it would mean the District's total estimated Fund Balance for FY 2016 would be \$1,161,186; the Board could take some of the \$576,000 from the General Funds to use towards increasing salaries, or pay the increase to the healthcare premiums, or reduce the Supplemental Levy amount, or a combination thereof, but the District could very easily have a negative Fund Balance in the General Fund and a negative Fund Balance in all of the other funds.
+We would have a \$1 million in the Plant Facility Fund if it passes.
+The total estimated Fund Balance for FY16 is \$1,161,186, if the Plant Facility Levy passes, so if the Board decided to spend the \$576,000 from the General Funds for either salaries, health insurance benefits, or other purpose, or a combination thereof, then we could very easily have a negative fund balance in the General Fund and a negative fund balance in all the other funds.